suzannejmatthews/aosk/chapter2.md

 Thus, wiretapping secured wireless networks is illegal; but what about unsecured "free" WiFi hotspots?
-In other words, are unsecured wireless networks (such as those found in some homes, coffee shops, hotels, airports, etc.) configured in a manner that is "readily accessible to the general public"?
+In other words, are unsecured wireless networks (such as those found in some homes, coffee shops, hotels, airports, etc.) configured in a manner that is "readily accessible to the general public?"
 And if so, is running a packet capture on it legal?

 ![panel12](http://www.suzannejmatthews.com/images/aosk/chapter2/panel12.jpg)

 Do you agree with Ruby's logic?
 Is it illegal?
-Remember, this question is different from "SHOULD it be illegal".
-Do people using unsecured wireless networks have some "expectation of privacy"?
-The law is currently unclear, and certainly groups advocate amending the Federal Wiretap Act to include a clause that protects wireless networks.
+Remember, this question is different from asking whether it SHOULD be illegal.
+Do people using unsecured wireless networks have some "expectation of privacy?"
+The law is currently unclear, and there are groups who advocate for amending the Federal Wiretap Act to include a clause that protects wireless networks.
 The problem with the digital world is that our technology is progressing at a speed that far outpaces the laws written in the physical world.